-Our business could continue to be adversely affected by the effects of health epidemics in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of potential clinical trial sites or other business operations.
+Our business could continue to be adversely affected by the effects of health epidemics in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of potential clinical trial sites or other business operations.\

-Our business could continue to be adversely affected by health epidemics, including the continuing effects of the COVID-19 pandemic, in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of potential clinical trial sites or other business operations.
+Our business could continue to be adversely affected by health epidemics in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of potential clinical trial sites or other business operations.
 For example, health epidemics, including the COVID-19 pandemic, have in the past and could again in the future result in quarantines, stay-at-home orders, remote work policies or other similar events that may disrupt businesses, delay our research and development programs and timelines, negatively impact productivity and increase risks associated with cybersecurity, the future magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations.
 These types of events presented substantial public health and economic challenges around the world and affected employees, patients, communities and business operations, as well as the United States and international economy and financial markets.
-In this regard, the COVID-19 pandemic and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as significant reductions in business-related activities have occurred, supply chains have been disrupted, availability and cost of materials have been affected and manufacturing and clinical development activities have been impacted.
+In this regard, the COVID-19 pandemic and government measures taken in response have had a significant impact in the last three years, both direct and indirect, on businesses and commerce, as significant reductions in business-related activities have occurred, supply chains have been disrupted, availability and cost of materials have been affected and manufacturing and clinical development activities have been impacted.

-The continuing effects of the COVID-19 pandemic may also continue to negatively impact healthcare and hospital resources, including both front-line and administrative staff, which may delay enrollment in our current and planned clinical trials.
-Some patients may not be able to comply with clinical trial protocols due to potential quarantines, lack of healthcare support or potential interruptions of healthcare services, and we may be unable to obtain blood samples for testing.
+The lingering effects of the COVID-19 pandemic may also continue to negatively impact healthcare and hospital resources, including both frontline and administrative staff, which may delay enrollment in our current and planned clinical trials.
+Some patients may not be able to comply with clinical trial protocols due to lack of healthcare support or potential interruptions of healthcare services.
 Our ability to recruit and retain patients, principal investigators and site staff (who as healthcare providers may have heightened exposure) may be hindered, which would adversely affect our trial operations.
-Disruptions or restrictions on our ability to travel to monitor data from our trials, or to conduct trials, or the ability of patients enrolled in our trials or staff at trial sites to travel, as well as temporary closures of our trial partners, CROs and contract manufacturing organizations' facilities, would negatively impact our trial activities.